Errors in J

 | ([:[:+*)1

 There we have our domain error again.
-Unfortunately this can happen quite easily if you have a deeply nested expression.
+Unfortunately this can happen easily if you have a deeply nested expression.
 I’m not too confident at parsing long J expressions yet, and once a line exceeds roughly 30 characters I have a hard time checking syntactic/semantic correctness without actually running the code.
 I am confident though that this is just a matter of exercise.

-- think about how the J interpreter reads through your code and how it parses and evaluates forks, and
+1. think about how the J interpreter reads through your code and how it parses and evaluates forks, and

-- have a good mental model of the data that is flowing through your expressions and at what point they have what type
+2. have a good mental model of the data that is flowing through your expressions and at what point they have what type

-Since so many things in J are implicitly assumed by the interpreter, such as forks and type casts, and explicit casts or variable definitions are hardly possible, keeping track of the data flow in your mental model becomes even more important.
+Since so many things in J are implicitly assumed by the interpreter, such as forks and type casts, and explicit casts or variable definitions are difficult, keeping track of the data flow in your mental model becomes even more important.
 Of course the great advantage is that you can have incredibly short code that does an incredible amount of stuff.

-On the other hand, many developers consider
+Then again, many developers consider

 int c = 1;